aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

     dir

-So, we have actually separated two differen versions of our project into two branches.
-But let's say we are confident, that out *other_branch* has been perfected, and we want to see modifications it introduces on *master*.
-We merge:
+So, we have actually separated two different versions of our project into two branches.
+But let's say we are confident, that out *other_branch* has been perfected, and that we want to integrate the modifications in *master*.
+To `merge` them, we type:

     git merge other_branch